 Description Comp.
-Date GAB Lower Level Alter Prepare the GAB Lower Level to receive the Detroit Police Department Academy activity. rations: Northwest Campus Spring 2022 ation Charles and Addition of the Color of Parish Convert the existing Men's and Women's restrooms to Showering rooms in the AAB for the use of the Detroit Police Department Academy.
-Spring 2022 GAB Restroom to Shor wer Conversion: Northwest Campus Close opening in the exterior soffit of the Powerhouse Building.
-Summer 2022 Powerhouse Soffit Rei pair: Northwest Campus
+Date O CONTRACTOR OF THE CONTRACTOR Prepare the GAB Lower Level to receive the Detroit Police Department Academy activity.
+Spring 2022 GAB Lower Level Altera ations: Northwest Campus Convert the existing Men's and Women's restrooms to Showering rooms in the AAB for the use of the Detroit Police Department Academy.
+Spring 2022 GAB Restroom to Show ver Conversion: Northwest Campus Close opening in the exterior soffit of the Powerhouse Building.
+Summer 2022 Powerhouse Soffit Repa air: Northwest Campus

-\ Description Comp.
-Date Physical Therapy Lab: Convert the existing Art room on the Curtis L Ivery Downtown Campus to a new cutting-edge Physical Therapy Lab.
-CLI Downtown Campus Summer 2022 morapy zas.
-Upgrade the existing computer lab with a new ceiling system, carpet, painting and accessories.
-Summer 2022 Classroom Improvement ents: Downriver Campus Replace the exterior doors to the CLI Downtown campus and the interior doors in poor condition.
-Summer 2022 Interior/Exterior Door r Replacement: CLI Downtown Campus
+Descrip otion Comp.
+Date Campu t the existing Art room on the Curtis L Ivery Downtown is to a new cutting-edge Physical Therapy Lab.
+Summer 2022 Physical Therapy Lab: CLI Do wntown Campus e the existing computer lab with a new ceiling system, painting and accessories.
+Summer 2022 Classroom Improvements: Downriver Campus te the exterior doors to the CLI Downtown campus and the or doors in poor condition.
+Summer 2022 Interior/Exterior Door Repla cement: CLI Downtown Campus

 Description Comp.
 Date Remove and replace the piping leading from 3 roof drains in the Welcome Center to correct water leaks.
-Spring 2023 Roof Drain Piping: No rthwest Campus Sealcoat and restripe all asphalt surfaces district wide.
+Spring 2023 Roof Drain Piping: No thwest Campus Sealcoat and restripe all asphalt surfaces district wide.
 Complete tear out and repaving of the Welcome Center, Downriver and Downtown Campus lots Spring 2023 Asphalt Pavement Ma intenance 2022: District Wide Build a new concessions stands in the lobby of the new Wellness Center Winter 2023 Concession Stand: We liness Center

 Description Comp.
+Date

-Date Fine Dana Danie Complete replacement of the existing Fire alarm system for the Eastern Campus.
+Complete replacement of the existing Fire alarm system for the Eastern Campus.
 Including new Fire Panel, Wiring, Horns & Strobes.
-Spring 2023 Fire Panel Replacemen nt: Eastern Campus Renovate the academic administration building for the use of the Detroit Police Department as their sole Police Academy.
-Fall 2023 AAB/DPD Academy Re enovation: Northwest Campus Reassemble the suspended ceiling system in the Larry Lewis Educational Center to improve the security of the ceiling system.
-Fall 2023 Larry Lewis Ceiling Im provements: Northwest Campus
+Spring 2023

+Fire Panel Replacemen nt: Eastern Campus